 According to Kundalini Yoga, the human body receives its subtle cosmic energies from seven chakras that are ruled by different gods.
 The Root Chakra deals with your physical and material consciousness, how you express yourself in the safety of your environment (what makes you feel safe), and how you choose to protect yourself, your survival skills in the physical body.
 At a physical level, Mooladhara is associated with the adrenal gland, kidneys, lower section of the spinal column, colon, legs, and bones (including marrow).

-Now, coming to the Adrenal gland, which produces the flight or fight hormones (Adrenaline and noradrenaline) and is needed for our survival and stress-free life.
+Now, coming to the Adrenal gland, which produces the flight or fight hormones (Adrenaline and noradrenaline), is needed for our survival and stress-free life.

 Ganesha rules Mooladhara Chakra, the Root Chakra.
 The Ganapati Atharvashirsa mentions a verse: “O Ganesha!
 You reside at the base of the spine”.
 Prayers and offerings to Lord Ganesha are known to strengthen our Root Chakra, thereby maintaining and optimal functioning of the adrenal gland.
-Which in turn helps us to take correct decisions and lead a stress-free, balanced life.
+In turn, this helps us make correct decisions and lead a stress-free, balanced life.
 This is just a gist about the relationship between Ganapati Sadhana and Mooladhara Chakra.
-I am wonderstruck to learn about all the scientific explanations our Dharma offers for all the rituals.
+I am wonderstruck to learn about all the Dharma’s scientific explanations for all the rituals.
 There is so much to explore and learn from our Sanatana Dharma.

 Krishna Paksha, Tritiya2076 Paridhavi, Vikrama SamvataMargshirsha Sankashta Chaturthi Phuket, Thailand

 One thought on “Margashirsh Sankashta Chaturthi”